luispmoraisc/siul.core/packages/ds-tokens/README.md

 ## Creating a New Token

-Inside the `src/tokens/categories` folder, create a new folder with the name of the category if it doesn't already exist, and then create an `index.json` file inside it.
+Inside the `src/tokens/categories` folder, create a new folder named after the category if it doesn't already exist.
+Then, create an `index.json` file inside it.

-> The first attribute of your JSON file will be considered the name of the category.
-Save this name as it will be used in the next steps.
+> The first attribute of your JSON file will be considered the category name.
+Save this name as it will be used in the following steps.

-In the `config.json` file, navigate to the `files` attribute under the `js` platform and add a new filter with the name of the newly created category, updating the `category` and `destination` attributes accordingly.
+In the `config.json` file, locate the `files` attribute under the `js` platform and add a new filter for the newly created category.
+Update the `category` and `destination` attributes accordingly.

-Open the `vite.config.ts` file and add a new input to the `rollup` configuration.
+Next, open the `vite.config.ts` file and add a new input to the `rollup` configuration.

-Run the command `nx build ds-tokens` to generate the new tokens.
+Finally, run the command `nx build ds-tokens` to generate the new tokens.

 ## TO DO

-- Improve the development experience.
+- Enhance the development experience.
-- Avoid requiring everyone to modify the `vite` and `style dictionary` configurations.
+- Eliminate the need for manual updates to the `vite` and `style dictionary` configurations.
+- Create base tokens and specialized tokens.
+- Implement multi-brand support.